nbogie/processing5-v2-global-mode-js-with-typechecking-easiest-setup/readme.md

 # A Type-Checked JavaScript p5.js version 2 project starter

 This is a work-in-progress starter simplest _type-checked_ javascript project supporting p5.js v2.
+It is intended for use with vscode.

 It is intentionally a build-less setup intended for those who _do not have node.js installed_.